adinkins2019/Sprint-Challenge-React-Wars/Answers.md

 1. What does it mean to think in react?

-1. Describe state.
+3. Describe state.

 4. Describe props.
 Props is an object that consists of the arguments of a component that are being passed from a Parent component to a child component

-1. What are side effects, and how do you sync effects in a React component to state or prop changes?
+5. What are side effects, and how do you sync effects in a React component to state or prop changes?
+A side effect is an unintended consequence or action that results from a function call, such as a memory leak, or infinite loop.
+By the using the useEffect hook, we can sync the state or prop changes in a React component